 I offer a well-grounded combination of experience in hands-on execution as well as executive stewardship and capacity-building which is familiar and comfortable with establishing best practices, performance benchmarks, and quantitative and qualitative metrics for assessment and operational up-scaling.
-I also have a penchant for innovative dimensions (e.g., predictive analytics, Guided Pathways approaches, touch-table technology) and institution-building ventures in higher education (e.g., strategic community partnership planning, diversity & inclusiveness strategies, international student recruitment).
+I also work to develop innovative dimensions (e.g., predictive analytics, Guided Pathways approaches, touch-table technology) and institution-building ventures in higher education (e.g., strategic community partnership planning, diversity & inclusiveness strategies, international faculty, student and administrative leadership recruitment).

 As a “potential wanderer” (Robert Park, 1928) I profoundly enjoy and appreciate the benefits of working in diverse groups, and I always promote team approaches in administrative work, as well as in my teaching and research.
 I am fond of having been able to observe over the last 35 years three different university systems close-up – the German university system with its roots in Humboldtian ideals, the post-colonial British system in the Caribbean, and the increasingly corporate American university model with its emphasis on applied research and need for various cost-efficiencies.
 I also benefited greatly from learning about the educational challenges and opportunities of students in China.